-The non-employee director compensation program will provide for annual retainer fees and equity awards for our non-employee directors.
-We expect each non-employee director will receive an annual retainer of \$, with the non-employee director serving as chair of the board of directors or lead independent director receiving an additional annual retainer of \$.
-The non-employee directors serving as the chairs of the audit, compensation, and nominating and corporate governance committees will receive additional annual retainers of \$, \$ and \$, respectively.
-Non-employee directors serving as members of the audit, compensation, and nominating and corporate governance committees will receive additional annual retainers of \$, respectively.
-Non-employee directors commencing service following this offering will also receive initial grants of options and \$ shares of our common stock, vesting in substantially equal monthly installments over three years following the date to purchase of initial election or appointment to the board of directors.
-Each year on the date of each annual meeting, each non-employee director will receive an annual grant of options to purchase shares of our common stock, vesting in substantially equal monthly installments over the 12 months following the date of grant (or, in the event the next annual meeting of our stockholders occurs prior to the first anniversary of the date of grant, any remaining unvested portion of the annual award will vest on the date of such annual meeting of our stockholders).
-Awards to our non-employee directors will also vest in the event of a change in control or upon a non-employee director's death or disability.
+The non-employee director compensation program will provide for annual retainer fees and/or long-term equity awards for our non-employee directors.
+We expect each non-employee director will receive an annual retainer of \$ , with the non-employee director serving as chair of the board or lead independent director receiving an additional annual retainer of \$ .
+The non-employee directors serving as the chairs of the audit, compensation, and nominating and corporate governance committees will receive additional , respectively.
+Non-employee directors serving as members of the audit, annual retainers of \$ and \$ compensation, and nominating and corporate governance committees will receive additional annual retainers of \$ , respectively.
+Non-employee directors commencing service following this offering will also receive initial grants of options to purchase shares of our common stock, vesting over three years, upon election or appointment to the board of directors.
+Each year on the date of each annual meeting, each non-employee director will receive an annual grant of options to purchase of our common stock, vesting in substantially equal monthly installments over the 12 months following the date of grant (or, in the event the next annual meeting of our stockholders occurs prior to the first anniversary of the date of grant, any remaining unvested portion of the annual award will vest on the date of such annual meeting of our stockholders).
+Awards to our non-employee directors will also vest in the event of a change in control.

-Compensation under our non-employee director compensation program will be subject to the annual limits on non-employee director compensation set forth in the 2024 Plan, as described above (which limits will not apply to any non-employee director that serves in any additional capacity with the company for which he or she receives compensation or any compensation paid to any non-employee director prior to the calendar year following the calendar year in which this offering occurs).
-As provided in the 2024 Plan, our board of directors or its authorized committee may make exceptions to this limit for individual non-employee directors as the board of directors or its authorized committee may determine in its discretion.
+Compensation under our non-employee director compensation program will be subject to the annual limits on non-employee director compensation set forth in the 2023 Plan, as described above.
+Our board of directors or its authorized committee may modify the non-employee director compensation program from time to time in the exercise of its business judgment, taking into account such factors, circumstances, and considerations as it shall deem relevant from time to time, subject to the annual limit on non-employee director compensation set forth in the 2023 Plan (which limits will not apply to any non-employee director that serves in any additional capacity with the Company for which he or she receives compensation or any compensation paid to any non-employee director prior to the calendar year following the calendar year in which this offering occurs).
+As provided in the 2023 Plan, our board of directors or its authorized committee may make exceptions to this limit for individual non-employee directors in extraordinary circumstances, as the board of directors or its authorized committee may determine in its discretion, provided that the non-employee director receiving such additional compensation may not participate in the decision to award such compensation or in other compensation decisions involving non-employee directors.